ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/site/content/featured-sites.md

 Extremely cute website.
 The use of web buttons is very epic.

-They are a graphic designer.
 Their website is covered with a wide variety of images, giving a very deco vibe.

 There's a ton of art on it.
 They have their own universe-kinda thing called the Astraverse that a lot of their art relates to.
 It's pretty cool.